Victorian Mysteries 1: Woman in White

 The story takes an unexpected turn towards the end, and what follows are some truly chilling encounters.
 The game gives us a solid ending, and we are left with "a story for another day," which I assume is what the next game, Victorian Mysteries 2: The Yellow Room

-There IS one last thing to mention, and that is the "Secrets" portion of the main menu, which is not accessible until you finish the game.
-Clicking on this button will allow you full access to your journal so that you can peruse the many documents and other additions at your discretion.
+portion of the main menu, which is not accessible until you finish the game.
+Clicking on this button will allow you full access to your journal so that you can review the many documents and other additions at your leisure.